 The plot shows us the true label of the samples for each predicted probability.
 Now we can consider what the effect would be of lowering the threshold to 0.25.
 Take a moment and think about what this would mean, keeping in mind that any sample with a predicted probability at or above the threshold would be classified as positive.

-Since nearly all the samples in the small bin to the right on Figure 2.42 are negative samples, if we were to decrease the threshold to 0.25, we would erroneously classify these as positives samples and increase our false positive rate.
+Since nearly all the samples in the small bin to the right of Figure 2.28 are negative samples, if we were to decrease the threshold to 0.25, we would erroneously classify these as positive samples and increase our false positive rate.
 At the same time, we still wouldn't have managed to classify many, if any, positive samples correctly, so our true positive rate wouldn't increase very much at all.
 Making this change would appear to decrease the accuracy of the model.

 The Receiver Operating Characteristic (ROC) Curve